(photo: Grzegorz Sadurski, JCC Krakow Krakow, Poland)

 The competition has four segments: registration, educational activity, local photo exhibit and international photo competition.

 Institutions interested in participating in the competition register on the Beit Hatfutsot website.
 Registration for the competition includes submitting details of the participating institution, the number of participants, and the contact person facilitating the program.

 In order to register, please click on this link.

 The above activities are based on lessons from the Jewish Lens course developed by renowned photographer Zion Ozeri and the Center for Educational Technology in Israel.
-The activities are posted on the Beit Hatfutsot website and can be accessed after completing the registration process.
+The activities can be accessed here.
 Materials include an activity plan for the facilitator, various educational resources, photos, texts, study sheets and more.
 The facilitator prints the materials for the participants during the educational sessions.

 Important – Conducting these activities is an essential and integral part of the competition!

 Suggested Photography Equipment: Participants can either use a digital camera or smart phones.

 The high point for the community is the photo exhibition organized by each institution, to display the teen photographers’ creative works registered for the global Jewish Lens @ Beit Hatfutsot Photo Competition.